Skip to main content

 picture of author, Hometap TeamBy Hometap Team on March 12, 2021

-While there is a lot of truth to this quote, there can be a lot of uncertainty if you are filing taxes for the first time after you’ve purchased a home.
-But fear not; we have you covered.
-Here’s everything you need to know as a first-time homeowner filing federal taxes.
+The existence of taxes may always be certain, but there can be a lot of uncertainty if you are filing taxes for the first time after you’ve purchased a home.
+But we have you covered.
+Here’s everything you need to know about tax breaks for homeowners and the process of filing in 2025.

 When filing your taxes, you have the choice to claim the standard deduction, which reduces your income by a set amount, or itemize your deductions, which consists of a list of eligible expenses.
 Fortunately, you’re able to pick whichever option cuts your tax bill down the most.
-For taxes due in 2023, the standard deduction increased to $13,850 for single filers, $20,800 for heads of household, and $27,700 for married couples filing jointly.
+For taxes due this year, the standard deduction is:

 While the majority of taxpayers claim the standard deduction, and it’s generally a faster and easier route, there are some instances that make itemized deductions a better option.
 For example, if you paid mortgage interest and real estate taxes, made significant charity donations, had major out-of-pocket medical bills, or experienced uninsured damage from a fire, flood, or theft, itemizing might work best for you.

-As a new homeowner, you have the opportunity to save money on home-related expenses.
-This means that you may be able to deduct both the property taxes and interest paid on up to $750,000 of mortgage debt from your income taxes.
+There are plenty of homeowner tax deductions to be aware of if you bought a home recently.You may be able to deduct both the property taxes and interest paid on up to $750,000 of mortgage debt from your income taxes.
 However, it’s important to note that if you elect to itemize these deductions, you forego the standard deduction amount.

 If you do decide to go this route, start by making a checklist of what you plan to itemize.
 You’ll need the following documents: